Bigpoint/slim-bootstrap/README.md

 For each of these methods the framework supplies two interfaces for the Collection and Ressource endpoint under [\SlimBootstrap\Endpoint](src/SlimBootstrap/Endpoint).

 ### Registering endpoints to the framework
 The written endpoints have to be registered to the framework and the underling Slim instance in order to be accessible.
 This can be done by calling the appropriate add methods on the [\SlimBootstrap\Bootstrap](src/SlimBootstrap/Bootstrap.php) instance after the `init()` call and before the `run()` call.
 The framework is using the basic form of slim to [register a route](http://docs.slimframework.com/#Routing-Overview) and bind an endpoint to the route.
 In order to do this the methods need some specific parameters which are explained here for the GET endpoints but are very similar for the other endpoints:

 **addCollectionGetEndpoint**

 This methods needs a `route` which is the relativ url it can be called as so for example "/myendpoint".
 As second argument it needs a `name` which will be used to identify the route and which can then be used in the ACL config to configure access to this route / endpoint.
 The third parameter is an instance of [SlimBootstrap\Endpoint\CollectionGet](src/SlimBootstrap/Endpoint/CollectionGet.php).

 **addRessourceGetEndpoint**

 This methods needs a `route` which is the relativ url it can be called as so for example "/myendpoint/:someId".
 As second argument it needs a `name` which will be used to identify the route and which can then be used in the ACL config to configure access to this route / endpoint.
 The third parameter is an array of conditions that can define constrains for the passed id (`someId`).
 These constrains are normal PHP regular expressions.
 Finally the fourth parameter is an instance of [SlimBootstrap\Endpoint\RessourceGet](src/SlimBootstrap/Endpoint/RessourceGet.php).

 ## Response Output

 Slim-Bootstrap supports multiple response output types, which can be requested via header attribute "Accept":

 - [application/hal+json](http://stateless.co/hal_specification.html) __(default)__
-- json
+- application/json

 ## Authentication

-It's possible to enable an authentication against a oauth server, to secure your api and set endpoint specific permissions.
-The oauth server has to provide the clientId at its /me endpoint of assigned token, to work propatly with slim-bootstraps authentication.
+It's possible to enable an authentication against an oauth server, to secure your api and set endpoint specific permissions.
+The oauth server has to provide the clientId as `entity_id` in its /me endpoint of assigned token, to work propatly with slim-bootstraps authentication.

 ### How it works